Go HomeAstrology Menu

 Home > Astrology > Mercurius > Dig Deeper Into Mercury

-Most of us have met up with the mischievous Greek messenger god Hermes (known to the Romans as Mercury) when on a visit to the local indoor shopping mall.
+Without knowing it, most of us have met up with the mischievous Roman messenger god Mercury (known to the Greeks as Hermes) when on a visit to the local shopping mall.

-This encounter tends to make quite a bit of sense, because [among other things] Hermes is the protector of merchants and tavern owners.
+This encounter doubly makes of sense, when we consider [among other things] that Mercury/Hermes is a protector of merchants and tavern owners.

 Yep!
-We most generally encounter Hermes immediately after walking into one of the main entrances.
+We most generally encounter Mercury/Hermes immediately after walking into one of the main entrances.

-Have you figured out what I'm talking about and/or just where you might encounter Hermes at the local shopping mall?
+Have you figured out what I'm talking about yet?

-Hermes' spirit resides in the giantic mall map.
+Mercury's spirit resides in the gigantic mall map.
 Yep!
-Hermes can be found in that marvelously helpful map that so carefully, succinctly categorizes and then explains where all of the different stores in the mall are located.
-Hermes even provides you with that ever so helpful arrow pointing to exactly where you are now in relation to where you want to go.
+Mercury/Hermes can be found in that marvelously helpful map that so carefully, succinctly categorizes and then explains where all of the different stores in the mall are located.
+Mercury/Hermes even provides you with that ever so helpful arrow pointing to exactly where you are now in relation to where you want to go.

 Crossroads and Boundaries